orcasgit/django-password-validation/README.rst

 A backport of the `password validation system`_ from Django 1.9 (by Erik Romijn), for use on earlier Django versions.

+Password validation isn't hard to implement yourself, but if you use this backport you'll be writing your validators to the same API that will be built-in to upcoming Django versions.

 ``django-password-validation`` supports `Django`_ 1.8.2 and later on Python 2.7, 3.3, 3.4, pypy, and pypy3.